Skip to main content

 Orenitram Titration Kit Patient Start Guide

-Learn more about starting Orenitram with the Titration Kit.
+Read more about the Orenitram Titration Kit.

-A: Starting a new treatment can be challenging, but the Titration Kit is designed to make treatment with Orenitram simpler.
+Starting a new treatment can be challenging, but the Titration Kit is designed to make treatment with Orenitram simpler.
 Instead of receiving your medication in bottles, your first 3 months of Orenitram will be organized each day in packs.

 The Titration Kit contains helpful information about dosing, simple instructions, and reminders to know your exact morning, afternoon, and evening doses of Orenitram.

-A: If you’ve started on Orenitram and you miss a dose, take the dose as soon as possible with food.
+If you've started on Orenitram and you miss a dose, take the dose as soon as possible with food.
 If you miss 2 or more doses, call your healthcare provider for guidance.

 Who should not take Orenitram?